-The COVID-19 pandemic has actually made it mandatory in many cases to ask patients to confine themselves in their homes for a home quarantine as long as they recover from their ailment.
-This is something that was eventually on the cards for quite some time, as the hospitals were getting filled up much faster than the medical teams could cope up with.
-Along with this, there is now an increasing demand for online stores that can take online orders for medicines, syringes and other medical items and have them delivered at the homes of the buyers.
+The COVID-19 pandemic has made it mandatory in many cases to ask patients to confine themselves in their homes for a home quarantine as long as they recover from their ailment.
+This is something that was eventually on the cards for quite some time, as the hospitals were getting filled up much faster than the medical teams could cope with.
+Along with this, there is now an increasing demand for online stores that can take online orders for medicines, syringes, and other medical items and have them delivered to the homes of the buyers.
 Most people are not sure whether it is a good idea to physically visit medicine shops or not and this has led more and more consumers to get all of their medicines from the comfort of their own homes.

-The widespread demand for medicines and medical equipments has led to new online medicine shops being opened up in practically all parts of the world.
+The widespread demand for medicines and medical equipment has led to new online medicine shops being opened up in practically all parts of the world.
 While research for a proper vaccine for the coronavirus is still going on, healthcare practitioners are trying out a combination of different types of medicines to control the symptoms of the condition in some ways.
 This has led to the demand for COVID-19 drugs which can now be found in many online stores.

 Another major trend that has taken place in the healthcare industry is that a lot of doctors are now seeing their patients through online meeting apps that can be operated via mobile smartphones and desktops.
 The main reason for this is of course social distancing.
-Face to face meetings with doctors can not only put the health of patients at risk but also do the same for the doctors.
+Face-to-face meetings with doctors can not only put the health of patients at risk but also do the same for the doctors.
 Therefore a lot of doctors are now treating their patients through online meeting apps.